-While salt-based electrolytes have their place, they don’t hold a candle to carbon-based electrolytes.
-Carbon-based electrolytes are polyelectrolytes, meaning they contain many electrolytes.
+While salt electrolytes have their place, they don’t hold a candle to carbon electrolytes.
+Carbon electrolytes are polyelectrolytes, meaning they contain many electrolytes.

 The polyelectrolytes can also donate or receive protons to maintain pH balance, which is essential for ATP production.